 Our Core value: - To act honestly, fairly and with integrity and respect in all business dealings.
-Acting lawfully and honestly is fundamental to our business philosophy.
-The management of each unit is responsible for compliance with the company codes, thereby ensuring that social and environmental issues are integrated into daily business.
-The codes are in form of confidential standing instructions referred to as Company Blue, Red, Green, Yellow, white and black books.
+Acting lawfully honestly and fundamental to our business philosophy.
+The management of each unit is responsible compliance with the company codes, thereby ensuring that social environmental issues integrated into daily business.
+The codes are in form of confidential standing instructions referred to as Green, Company Blue, Red, Yellow, white and black books.